-If you’re building a website, a classic CMS is a perfect choice as it will allow your users to access it directly and preview any changes while editing the data.
-If you are dealing with a classic open-source CMS you will perhaps be able to alter it and install custom plugins to allow more functionality.
+If you’re building a website, a classic CMS is a perfect choice as it will allow your internal users to access it directly and preview any changes while editing the data.
+If you are dealing with a classic open-source CMS, you will perhaps be able to alter it and install custom plugins to allow more functionality.

 But what happens when you want to build a complex platform?
-Imagine a project where you need to build several websites and mobile apps for both Android and Apple ecosystems which in turn share the data with the website.
+Imagine a project where you need to build several websites and mobile apps for both Android and Apple ecosystems which, in turn, share the data with the website.
 Hypothetically, the system may involve additional services that run on Linux and Windows servers.
 And what if you want to support third-party developers?

 In this over-exaggerated scenario, a classic CMS fails to deliver, given that you would need to write your own API around it to satisfy all those apps and services.
-You will need to manage caching, security and data consistency for example.
+You will need to manage caching, security and data consistency, for example.

 A headless CMS will provide these features to you ‘out of the box’ as the API is the primary way for you to interact with a client app, website or any other client.
 It allows you to specify security tokens that can only access a specific subset of data.
 By generating unique security tokens for each data consumer, you can create a safe way for any client apps to read and write the data that they have access to.
 Multiplatform compatibility is not a concern since you will generally be dealing with JSON, which every modern programming language can process.

-In most cases, you will probably be able to retrieve your data via support staff, but, unless you pay your subscription, the API access is going to be blocked, thus rendering your clients completely cut off from the data.
+In most cases, you will probably be able to retrieve your data via support staff, but unless you pay your subscription, the API access is going to be blocked, thus rendering your clients completely cut off from the data.

 ‘Too long, didn’t read’ summary

-A headless CMS is an advanced database with a pretty user interface.
+A headless CMS is an advanced database with a simple interface.
 One should view it as a tool that will save you a lot of time and effort because it will usually come with powerful features for validating data, ensuring its safety and versioning.
 It will generally be stable and well tested.
 Another major benefit is that your data will be available to you via an API 24 hours a day/7 days a week.
-A headless CMS’s most important feature is that it bridges the gap between platforms and programming languages as it will generally serve your data in the form of XML or JSON.
+A headless CMS’s most important feature is that it bridges the gap between platforms and programming languages, as it will generally serve your data in the form of XML or JSON.